Thanksgiving Day in Canada: Traditions and Celebrations

 In 1578, explorer Martin Frobisher held what is considered the first Thanksgiving celebration in what is now Canada.
 He gave thanks for surviving his exploration of the Eastern Arctic.

 Over 300 years later, Thanksgiving was first celebrated nationwide.
-In 1879, the Canadian Parliament declared November 6th a national Thanksgiving, but the date kept changing year to year.
+In 1879, the Canadian Parliament declared November 6th a national Thanksgiving, but the date kept changing from year to year.

 Finally, in 1957, lawmakers established that Canadian Thanksgiving would officially fall annually on the second Monday of October.
 This cemented its role as a national celebration.

-Key Dates in History of Canadian Thanksgiving
+Key Dates in the History of Canadian Thanksgiving

 YearEvent